 We believe the design of our executive compensation program provides an appropriate balance of incentives for executives and avoids inappropriate risks.
 Our compensation program is balanced and focused on the long term so that our executive officers are incentivized to deliver superior performance over sustained periods.
 In addition, our compensation plans are designed to allow for deferral of compensation and have elements that are only realizable upon retirement, providing strong incentives to implement policies that promote long-term value creation while avoiding excessive risk-taking in the short term.
 Performance goals are established to align with our overall risk framework and reflect a balanced mix of financial measures designed to avoid placing excessive weight on a single measure.
-Compensation is also balanced among current cash payments, deferred cash, and equity awards.
-With limited exceptions, the Compensation Committee retains discretion to adjust compensation for quality of performance and adherence to Company values.
+Compensation Committee retains discretion to adjust compensation for quality of performance and adherence to Company values.
 Additionally, we have policies in place that limit the amount of compensation that can be earned under performance-based incentive programs, require our executive officers to own certain levels of Company stock, prohibit hedging and pledging activities, and include a Clawback Provision for all performance-based compensation.